leviing/NETCONF-GET/README.md

 MINIDOM is used to format the XML into a more readable form when writing the config to a file in the .\XML_RUNNING_CONFIGS\ folder.

-\XML_RUNNING_CONFIGS\ needs to be created in the same directory the script is located.
+#\XML_RUNNING_CONFIGS\ needs to be created in the same directory the script is located!

 XMLTODICT is used to convert the XML running config into a dictionary object to easily parse the hostname from the config and apply the hostname as the file name written to the output directory.